falconair/falconair.github.com/_posts/2015-01-05-financial-exchange.md

 I certainly wouldn't recommend Scala for those who are new to programming.
 Experienced programmers, who have absolutely no experience with functional programming should find that Scala is a great way to start.
 Unlike Haskell's laziness and purity or lisp's syntax, Scala's 'obscure' features such as algebraic data types, implicits and higher order function heavy libraries can be introduced more gradually.

 I'm not sure if Scala will ever be among my favorite languages, but I am certainly looking forward to doing a few more projects in the language.
 I'm glad to see there are commercial companies forming around the language and that it is gaining more acceptance in industry than Haskell was ever able to.

+---

+Updated Jan 28, 2015: Added headings to section which describes code.